dante4rt/Twitter-Cookie-Scrapper/README.md

-# Twitter Cookies Scrapper
+# Twitter Cookie Scrapper

-Automate obtaining Twitter cookies for authentication, using Puppeteer.
+Automate obtaining Twitter cookie for authentication, using Puppeteer.

 ## Introduction

-This Node.js script allows you to easily scrape Twitter cookies.
+This Node.js script allows you to easily scrape Twitter cookie.

 ## Prerequisites